aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-griddesktop/working-with-griddesktop/localization/_index.md

 {{% alert color="primary" %}}

-If we need to do localization for all the menus/message tips etc. in GridDesktop,We can define the resource file ,and use GridDesktop.SetCustomResourceManager to load this resource.
+If we need to do localization for all the menus, message tips, etc. in GridDesktop, we can define the resource file, and use `GridDesktop.SetCustomResourceManager` to load this resource.

 {{% /alert %}}

-## **example**
+## Example

-first add a new resource file: customtest.resx
+First, add a new resource file: `customtest.resx`

 ![custom-resource](managing-griddesktops-custom-res.png)